lanceHEN/Wordle-With-Deep-RL/README.md

 - **Actions**: Valid word guesses that do not contradict known feedback.
 - **Rewards**: Large positive reward for winning (we use +20), negative for losing (-10), and a small penalty for incorrect guesses (-1) to encourage efficiency.
 - **Discount factor**: $\gamma = 1$, since there are no more than 6 steps.
+- **Probabilities** of ending up in different states, given an initial state and action (these are uncertain to reflect the stochasticity of the game from the agent's perspective).
+Notably, probabilities are never needed or computed anywhere in the implementation, requiring only theoretical description.

 Training is conducted using PPO, which involves a neural network to pick actions from a probability distribution over them, consisting of:
 - **Observation Encoder**: Given an observed state dictionary, produces a numerical representation for neural networks consisting of: